Aeriél Miranda: Commercials and modeling

 Miranda began her work in the modeling industry at the age of 15, appearing in commercials and advertisements for brands such as Nike, Sprite, J.C.
 Penney, Victoria's Secret, Bed Head by TIGI, Old Navy and Apple.

 Television and film

-In 2011, Miranda made her television debut on the ABC Family series The Nine Lives of Chloe King.
-She was a guest on Dr. Phil, speaking on universal issues surrounding teenagers.
-Miranda went on to appear in various television shows, including The CW science fiction series The Tomorrow People and the TV Land series Jennifer Falls.
-Miranda was later cast in the Freeform series Pretty Little Liars based on the book series of the same name, from which fans all over the world have recognized her.
+In 2011, Miranda made her television debut on the ABC Family series “The Nine Lives of Chloe King.”
+She was a guest on ”Dr. Phil”, speaking on universal issues surrounding teenagers.
+Miranda went on to appear in various television shows, including The CW science fiction series “The Tomorrow People” and the TV Land series “Jennifer Falls.”
+Miranda was later cast in the Freeform series “Pretty Little Liars” based on the book series of the same name.
 Miranda later starred in the summer 2015 Universal Pictures film Straight Outta Compton.
 While making her film debut, her time working with director F. Gary Gray sparked her film production interest.
 She has guest starred on the Oprah Winfrey Network comedy series For Better or Worse, working alongside Tyler Perry.